Deciphering the Nutrition Facts Label: Do You Know What You're Eating?

 |Servings Per Container: almost 3|

 The serving size tells you the amount of food that the nutrient information given on the label is based on.
 Pay attention to the serving size, including how many servings are in a package, and compare it to how much you actually eat.
-In the sample label above, one serving of macaroni and cheese equals 2/3 cup.
+In the sample label above, one serving of macaroni and cheese equals 1/3 of the box.
 If you ate the entire package, you would consume nearly 3 times the amount of the nutrients listed on the label.

 Calories and Calories From Fat